 In Acts 23 a group of about 40 men vowed to not eat until they had killed Paul.
 They were so enraged at his teaching about Jesus that they determined to kill him.

-They convinced their leaders to summon Paul to court under the pretense of asking him more questions.
+They convinced their religious leaders to summon Paul to their court under the pretense of asking him more questions.

 But their aim was to murder him.

 Paul’s nephew learned about the plot and rushed off to tell him.
 Paul’s response is worth noting.
 He did NOT tell his nephew, “Have no fear my son, the Lord will protect me.”
 Instead, Paul used common sense.
 He summoned a nearby police officer and told him to escort his nephew to the commander.
 Simply put, Paul called 911.

 The nephew met with the commander and exposed the plot.
 The response is, to say the least, very interesting.
 Read it for yourself: